All About Muscovy

 Blue Fawn isn't really a single color.
 Reffered to as lilac, blue fawn, and calico: Blue fawn is both chocolate and blue in one bird.

-On the left is a picture with two ducklings.
+To the left is a picture with two ducklings.
 The duckling on the left is a normal pied baby.
 The duckling to the right is a wild type.

 Wild type can be any color, but they have a stripe next to the eye and four yellow dots on their back (hence the nickname "Four spot wild").